-Active Launceston provides free physical activity programs and events for the community.
-The partnership also seeks to endorse, support and guide new and existing physical activity providers to enhance their service and their connection with the community.
+Tasmania has a particularly poor health record with a major burden to the health system caused by preventable disease.
 Physical inactivity is major risk factors for chronic disease.
+Active Launceston seeks to reduce the burden of chronic disease by providing free physical activity programs and events for the community.
+The Active Launceston partnership also seeks to endorse, support and guide new and existing physical activity providers to enhance their service and their connection with the community.
 By facilitating engagement of all members of the community in physical activity, Active Launceston seeks to encourage behaviour change through providing access to programs, resources and networks to ensure these healthy lifestyle behaviour changes are sustainable and thus reducing the burden of chronic disease on both an individual and community level.

+Active Launceston is scoped around the identified lack of coordination in the community for physical activities.
+It is evident that there are many other services for health and wellbeing i.e. Eat Well Tas, Quit Tasmania and Heart Foundation; however there has not previously been an organised authority to promote the benefits of physical activity locally or more importantly deliver a selection of inclusive physical activity opportunities to the Launceston community.
 Rather than duplicating or reinventing the wheel, Active Launceston initiatives are designed to add value to existing successful local programs, fill any identified gaps in provision and develop capacity within the community to ensure sustainable participation in physical activity.